Apple Inc.: Products

-Since the company's founding and into the early 2000s, Apple primarily sold computers, which are marketed as Macintosh since the mid-1980s.
-Since then, the company has expanded its product categories to include various portable devices, starting with the now discontinued iPod (2001), and later with the iPhone (2007) and iPad (2010).
-Apple also sells several other products that it categorizes as "Wearables, Home and Accessories", such as the Apple Watch, Apple TV, AirPods, HomePod, and Apple Vision Pro.
+Since the company's founding and into the early 2000s, Apple primarily sold computers, marketed under the Macintosh brand since the mid-1980s.
+Since the early 2000s, the company has expanded beyond personal computers, beginning with the now-discontinued iPod (2001), followed by the iPhone (2007) and iPad (2010).
+The company also sells products that it categorizes as "Wearables, Home and Accessories", including the Apple Watch, Apple TV, AirPods, HomePod, and Apple Vision Pro.
+Since 2019, Apple has increasingly emphasized its services business.

-Apple devices have been praised for creating a cohesive ecosystem when used in conjunction with other Apple products, though have received criticism for not functioning as well or with as many features when used with competitive devices and instead often relying on Apple's proprietary features, software, and services to work as intended by Apple, an approach often described as "walled garden".
-As of 2023, there are over 2 billion Apple devices in active use worldwide.
+Commentators have described Apple devices as forming a cohesive ecosystem when used together, while criticizing them for reduced functionality or fewer available features when used with competing devices and for relying on Apple's proprietary features, software, and services—an approach often described as a "walled garden".
+Cory Doctorow, a Canadian intellectual property researcher and activist, has described Apple's practice of promoting interoperability among its own products while reducing functionality when used with competing devices as an anti-competitive practice.